jfhbrook/public/README.md

 ### fortune-jfhbrook

 This is a collection of (small, but hopefully will grow) fortune files.
-I intend to put them up on COPR but haven't done it yet.

 ### korbenware

 A collection of scripts I use to glue my Linux desktop and general CLI experience together.
 Available under a MPL v2.0 license.

-### mph

-mph is a cli for managing Emacs in daemon mode, with functionality for service management and for opening files.
-The codebase also includes half of an emacs lisp parser. ;) It uses the MPL v2.0 license.

 ### old-memes